Holly Lincoln-Smith: Senior national team

-Lincoln-Smith is a member of the Australia women's national water polo team.
+Lincoln-Smith was a member of the Australia women's national water polo team.
 She competed in a tournament in the United States for the senior side in 2006 because Melissa Rippon and Taniele Gofers were injured.
 In 2009, she was part of the Australian side that finished third at the FINA World League Super Finals in Kirishi, Russia.
 This was her first major tournament on the senior side.
 In 2009, at the FINA World Championships where Australia finished sixth, she was named by her team as the Australian Player of the Tournament.
 This was her first major international tournament with the team.

 In 2010, Lincoln-Smith was a member of the Stingers squad that competed at the FINA World Cup in Christchurch, New Zealand that took home a silver medal.
 She was part of the Australian side that won a silver medal at the 2011 Kirishi Cup in June.
 In the game for the medal, they played Kazakhstan women's national water polo team.
 In that match, she scored three goals.
 At the 2011 Canada Cup, she scored a goal in the first period in the gold medal match against China that the Australian team ended up winning.
 She represented Australia at the 2011 FINA World Championships.
 She competed in the Pan Pacific Championships in January 2012 for the Australian Barbarians.
-In early 2012, she survived the first cut of players for the team that would compete at the Olympics when the selection was narrowed down to nineteen players.
-In February 2012, she was named to the final training squad for the 2012 Summer Olympics.
-She attended training camp that started on 20 February 2012 at the Australian Institute of Sport.
-The team of seventeen players will be cut to thirteen before the team departs for the Olympic games, with the announcement being made on 13 June.
 She was part of the Stingers squad that competed in a five-game test against Great Britain at the AIS in late February 2012.
 This was the team's first matches against Great Britain's national team in six years.
-In the first game of the test series on 21 February 2012 that Australia won 13 – 5, she scored one goal.
+In the first game of the test series on 21 February 2012, Australia won 13 – 5, she scored one goal.
+She was part of the squad that won bronze at the 2012 Summer Olympics.

+Retirement

+Lincoln-Smith retired from water polo after competing in the 2016 Summer Olympics.
+She said in 2017 "Physically, I would not have been able to continue playing.
+After two major shoulder surgeries, thumb surgery, back and hip issues, I had to walk away."

+Post playing

+In 2017, she developed an app for planning weddings.